ericpskl/atari-5200-av-and-power-mod/README.md

 - Heat shrink tubing, rubber grommets, soldering/desoldering equipment, various lengths of wire, etc.

 ## Step 1:
-Disassemble the Atari 5200 and remove the motherboard from the case.
+Disassemble the Atari 5200 and remove the motherboard from the case, and remove the RF shield from the motherboard.
 Be particularly careful when handling the smoked acrylic pieces, as they are ridiculously fragile and easy to break or scratch.

 ## Step 2:
 Remove the coax cable, the 4700 uF capacitor, and the inductor as shown.
 If you're also planning to perform the composite A/V mod, remove the RF modulator while you have the desoldering iron warmed up.